mtojek/go-telnet/README.md

 ### Problem Definition

 Old telnet does not work in that manner and it requires a script based on _expect_ command.
-Trying an intuitive solution would end like that:
+Trying an intuitive solution would end up with that:

 ~~~
 $ cat resources/input-data/wp.pl_1.bin | telnet wp.pl 80